mrrooijen/dotfiles/README.md

 ### XCode

 Install XCode through the Mac App Store.
-Once done, open it, agree to the license.
-Now, go to `XCode > Preferences > Downloads` and download the `Command Line Tools`.
+Once done, install the command-line tools using the command-line:

+    xcode-select --install

 ### Homebrew